theoneLee/rpcx-demo/README.md

 modify by rpcx-demo(you can search it in github)

+- setp 0:install and run `etcd`
-- step 1:start service
+- step 1:run service and service2
-- step 2:start backend
+- step 2:run backend
 - step 3:check backend.go and use it